signalfx/integrations/win-perfcounter/README.md

 ### DESCRIPTION

-Windows service for reporting Windows Performance Counters to SignalFx
+PerfCounterReporter is a Windows service for reporting Windows Performance Counters to SignalFx.

 This code is based on/inspired by [PerfTap](https://github.com/Iristyle/PerfTap) as a means of sending performance data to a monitoring system.